Medication Awareness

 About Medication Awareness

-This course is suitable for a range of care settings.
-Once completed the course, candidates will be up-to-date with the current government and CQC guidelines.
-Candidates will also understand the course of action needed to administer medication safely.
-The training course will also help learners understand practical problems related to privacy and information protection for drug administration.
+This Medication Awareness course is suitable for workers across a variety of care settings.
+Upon completion, candidates will be up-to-date with the current government and CQC guidelines regarding the processing and administration of a range of medications.
+The course will also guide learners through practical challenges related to privacy and information protection, to provide a deeper understanding of drug administration.

 Medication Awareness Course Outline